-“Each year, Americans observe National Hispanic Heritage Month from September 15 to October 15, by celebrating the histories, cultures and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean and Central and South America,” according to the government website.
+“Each year, Americans observe National Hispanic Heritage Month from September 15 to October 15, by celebrating the histories, cultures, and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean, and Central and South America,” according to the government website.

-The celebratory month begins on the 15th because this date marks the anniversary of independence for many Central American countries, including Costa Rica, Nicaragua, and Honduras, and the month encompasses other significant dates of autonomy for countries such as Mexico and Chile.
+The celebratory month begins on the 15th because this date marks the anniversary of independence for many Central American countries, including Costa Rica, Nicaragua, and Honduras, and the month encompasses other significant dates of autonomy for such countries as Mexico and Chile.

 The commemoration began in 1968 when President Lyndon B. Johnson first enacted Hispanic Heritage Week, which was later expanded to a month-long tribute in 1989.

+You can support Latinx-owned brands such as Latinx designers or you can support restaurants and businesses such as Latinx wineries.
 You can head down to the local mercado for some authentic Hispanic cuisine, praise local Latinx community members for their dedicated efforts, or further inform yourself on the everlasting bequest Hispanics provide to our society.

-In fact, here are some government programs that pay homage to the festivities:
+Government programs that pay homage to the festivities:

-- Smithsonian Institution: If you’re looking for a deep dive into Hispanic art and artists, the Smithsonian offers an expansive collection ranging from colonial art pieces and religious scriptures to contemporary pieces that both reflect the individualities of Hispanic cultures and its influence on American art and culture.
+- Smithsonian Institution: If you’re looking for a deep dive into Hispanic art and artists, the Smithsonian offers an expansive collection ranging from colonial art pieces and religious scriptures to contemporary pieces that both reflect the individualities of Hispanic cultures and their influence on American art and culture.